 These are observations from the work we’re doing at MobileIron.
-We sell software to companies that want to get the most out of their smartphones.
-So we encounter lots of interesting and even thought-provoking situations where just the introduction of mobile tech into an organization has created a bunch of behavioral and technology strategy shifts in the status quo.
-The world’s changing.
-By the time my kids get real jobs they won’t know what a desk phone is.
-Maybe even a laptop.
-If you also believe that smartphones will become the primary computing platform for the enterprise one day… and especially if you don’t … please comment and share your thoughts.
+Every day, we encounter lots of interesting and thought-provoking situations where just the introduction of mobile technology into an organization has created significant behavioral and technology shifts in the status quo.
+The world is changing.
+By the time my kids graduate from college and get their first jobs, they won’t use a desk phone or probably even a PC.
+If you believe, like us, that mobile will become the primary computing platform for the enterprise … and especially if you don’t … please comment and share your thoughts.

 Thanks for reading!

 BlackBerry changed the world.
 It made wireless email a killer app that every salesperson and travelling executive absolutely needed to have to get their work done.
 It gave us devices with batteries that lasted a full week, connectivity that made email feel real-time even over very slow networks, and a user experience that everyone LOVED.
 And, for IT, BlackBerry...

 Out with the old and in with the new